 There are a ton of ways to get your mind off of yourself, but here are my favorites.

-Do something for someone else by serving at your church or in your community, visiting an elderly friend or family member that would love nothing more than to have someone to talk to.
+Visit an elderly friend or family member that would love nothing more than to have someone to talk to.

-Seek Professional Help
+7. Seek Professional Help Through A Counselor

 In fact, I say that everyone should go to counseling whether they think they have problems or not.

 I may not have needed professional counseling to help me work through my surprise pregnancy, but there was a time in my life when I did see a counselor on a regular basis.

-All that to say don’t be embarrassed if you need someone to talk to other than your support system.
+All that to say, don’t be embarrassed if you need someone to talk to other than your support system.

-You are not alone!!!
+You are not alone in your surprise pregnancy!!!

 I’m here to encourage you through this journey so please don’t hesitate to reach out if you need someone to talk to (or just listen)!